massimocaprinali/cloud-foundry-public/liberty-memoryLimits.md

 When you deploy an application with the Liberty buildpack, you are prompted for a "Memory Limit".
 The Liberty for Java buildpack sets a default heap memory size ratio to prevent your process from exceeding the memory limit.
 You can also specify the heap memory size or ratio by defining the `JVM_ARGS` or `JBP_CONFIG_IBMJDK` environmental variables.
 See [Heap memory options](#heap_memory_options) to learn more.

 To determine what Memory Limit to specify, it is important to understand that you are not specifying the size of the Java application heap.
-You are specifying the amount of memory available for the Diego container or DEA to use.
+You are specifying the amount of memory available for the Diego container to use.
 This amount includes the memory that is used by the following components:

 * by the warden container.
 * to map kernel extensions and system libraries into the process.